 Not sure what’s native in your area?

-Mistake #8 – New Gardeners Not Reading Plant Tags
+Mistake #8 – New Gardeners Not Reading (and Saving) Plant Tags

-Read plant tags to determine light requirements, size, and bloom times.
+Read plant tags to determine light requirements, size, bloom times and variety.

 Save them in a garden journal or notebook file.

 Or take a photo of them and save in your phone for easy reference.

 Trust me, you’ll thank me for this one later.